thomp/noaa/README.md

 2. When done, use <kbd>q</kbd> to invoke `noaa-quit`.

+### Additional notes on use

+- An hourly forecast can be accessed via `noaa-hourly`.

+- Use the <kbd>n</kbd> key to cycle through views of the forecast which vary in terms of verbosity

 ## License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.